Penicillin: Penicillin units

 A similar standard was also established for penicillin K.

 Types

+Penicillins consist of a distinct 4-membered beta-lactam ring, in addition to a thiazolide ring and an R side chain.
+The main distinguishing feature between variants within this family is the R substituent.

+This side chain is connected to the 6-aminopenicillanic acid residue and results in variations in the antimicrobial spectrum, stability and susceptibility to beta-lactamases of each type.

 Natural penicillins

 Penicillin G (benzylpenicillin) was first produced from a penicillium fungus that occurs in nature.
 The strain of fungus used today for the manufacture of penicillin G was created by genetic engineering to improve the yield in the manufacturing process.
 None of the other natural penicillins (F, K, N, X, O, U1 or U6) are currently in clinical use.

 Semi-synthetic penicillin

 Penicillin V (phenoxymethylpenicillin) is produced by adding the precursor phenoxyacetic acid to the medium in which a genetically modified strain of the penicillium fungus is being cultured.

 Antibiotics created from 6-APA

 There are three major groups of other semi-synthetic antibiotics related to the penicillins.
-They are synthesised by adding various side-chains to the precursor 6-APA, which is isolated from penicillin G. These are the antistaphylococcal antibiotics, broad-spectrum antibiotics, and antipseudomonal antibiotics.
+They are synthesised by adding various side-chains to the precursor 6-APA, which is isolated from penicillin G. These are the antistaphylococcal antibiotics, broad-spectrum antibiotics and antipseudomonal antibiotics.